Capitol Image

 Find State Documents

-The collection is searchable through the Library catalog and on the Web via MnLINK, the statewide union catalog, and worldwide through OCLC's WorldCat, a bibliographic database, The Legislative Library provides full cataloging for state documents.
+The collection is searchable through the Library's catalog, on the Web via MnLINK (the statewide union catalog), and worldwide through OCLC's WorldCat (a bibliographic database).
+The Legislative Library provides full cataloging for state documents.

 Background

 The Library's catalog links to digital copies of state agency documents (Minnesota Edocs) stored by the Library.
-The digital copies are from 2004 to the present, with older documents added on a selected, ongoing basis.
+The digital copies are from 2003 to the present, with many older documents added on a selected, ongoing basis.
 (Read background information on the beginning of the Minnesota Edocs program.)

-If your agency needs to submit a report to the Legislative Reference Library, please send one electronic copy (Word, PDF, URL) to ""
+If your agency needs to submit a report to the Legislative Reference Library, please send one electronic copy (Word, PDF, URL) to reports and one print copy to:

 Legislative Reference Library